mmorales45/mmorales45.github.io/_posts/2018-07-25-IsotopeProject.markdown

 ## Overview

 After gaining experience in a variety of areas in robotics, I wanted to work on a project in the areas I found the most interesting.
-This led me to working on a project with Argonne National Laboratory under the supervision of Dr. Jerry Nolen and Dr. Park.
-Dr. Nolen's lab works with medical isotopes and retrieving them is a huge problem due to radiation levels and time contraints.
-The longer it takes for the sample to be taken, the more it deteriorates, or decays.
-Currently, the way the sample is retrieved is through a human going into the radioactive area, with protective gear, and do the steps required to get a hold of the isotope and take it out of the dangerous enviorment.
+This led me to work on a project with Argonne National Laboratory under the supervision of Dr. Jerry Nolen and Dr. Park.
+Dr. Nolen's lab works with medical isotopes and retrieving them is a huge problem due to radiation levels and time constraints.
+The longer it takes for the sample to be taken, the more it deteriorates or decays.
+Currently, the way the sample is retrieved is through a human going into the radioactive area, with protective gear, and doing the steps required to get a hold of the isotope and take it out of the dangerous environment.
 A proposed solution is to make a robot go into the lab and get the isotope but the question was what system can help solve this problem.
-The system that was made was one composed of a UR16e, UR5e and a MiR 250 mobile base.
+The system that was made was one composed of a UR16e, UR5e, and a MiR 250 mobile base.

-The goal of this project is to use these three independent robots and have them work together to navigate through a radioactive enviorment, approach the isotope target, decouple it from the beam line and finally bring it back to reseachers so that they can perform experiments and reearch on it.
+The goal of this project is to use these three independent robots and have them work together to navigate through a radioactive environment, approach the isotope target, decouple it from the beamline and finally bring it back to researchers so that they can perform experiments and research on it.

 To learn more about getting the system running, check out my [Github Repo!](https://github.com/mmorales45/IsotopeRetrieval)